rumagoso/worldview-belief-system-card/examples/README.md

 - GPT-4: Moderate transparency with some procedural details but less philosophical clarity
 - Llama 2: Lower overall but higher on limitations due to open-source nature enabling external validation

-## Real-World Application
-These examples show how existing LLMs might implement WBSC declarations based on their current approaches.
-Actual implementations would require direct input from the companies and more detailed technical specifications.

-## Improvement Opportunities
-All three examples show room for higher transparency scores, particularly in cultural pluralism and detailed procedural documentation - demonstrating the value of the WBSC standard for driving better disclosure.

-New stakeholder input category provides community and stakeholder validation.